 What, then, might respectful relationship mean?
 How are we to enter into meaningful dialogue with a potentially bewildering diversity of ecological others?
-What happens when we find ourselves relating closely to (for want of a better term) other-than-human beings?
+What happens when we find ourselves relating closely to (for want of a better term) other-than-human allies?
 What mutual obligations might be entailed?
-How are we to talk and write about such intimate experiences?
-How might they inform the rest of our lives?
-How does an engagement with other-than-human persons, and with the living land, relate to concerns for human social justice?
+How are we to talk and write about such experiences?
+How might such relationships inform the rest of our lives?
+How might engagement with other-than-human ‘persons’, and with the land, relate to concerns for human social justice?

-If you want to contact me there’s a form at the bottom of this page.
+If you want to contact me please use the form at the bottom of this page.

 Responses to the natural world on my/our doorstep (and beyond): A Right Royal Visit, There’s Toads About, Yellow Bird’s Nest, Late Snow, Praising Limestone, Ground Nesting at Midsummer, Alienated Nature – Representing Invasive Species, Humankind and Ashkind/Shadow over the Ash,